xldenis/xav.io/posts/besm.md

 #### Variable Addresses

 ПП-BESM has no pointer arithmetic or direct access to memory in the language.
 Instead, it provides a tool called _variable addresses_.
 A variable address provides access to cells of a memory block, according to a pre-established linear relation between up to three loop paremeters.
-This allows ПП-BESM to do things like index into loops.
+This allows ПП-BESM to do things like index into matrices.

 #### Optimization

 This was also the first language to feature any form of optimization. ПП-BESM can use the rules of commutativity to eliminate common arithmetic sub-expressions.
 It also can optimize the usage of intermediate results when performing those operations.

+#### Compiler Input

+The BESM-1, the computer on which ПП-BESM ran, had no text input, instead it could read 39-bit words from punch cards.
+Those words  represented either instructions or floating point numbers.
+This meant that ПП-BESM programs had to be encoded as numbers or invalid instructions.
+This meant that before even feeding a program to the compiler it had to go through a tedious 'coding' step where the program was encoded in the correct punch-card form.

+Put together ПП-BESM is a fascinating language that no one has heard of.
+I've decided to bring it to everyone's attention by fully reimplementing it.
+I've started a project which will implement the compiler in it's original machine code, and encode programs into their binary representation to be run through the compiler.
+I'd like to use this to highlight the differences between the early languages that are remembered and the Soviet languages that didn't.
+Looking at the different ways languages could have evolved is puts our current world of technology into perspective.
+We chose to follow one specific branch of language design and may never know what would have happened if we instead had chosen a different branch.